VIDEOTAPE DETERIORATION -

 DVDs are better because they are the next generation in media.
 It is expected that a DVD will maintain video quality for 100+ years (though we used to think that about video and audio tapes, too!).
 Your saved digital images on DVD will then be available for the next evolution in media for future saving.

 The conversion process does not affect the original tapes.
 We do not make any changes to the original tapes unless we need to in order to play them!
 They will be played and rewound a few times by a quality VCR while they are being processed.
 This will not affect the original tapes anymore, than if you played and rewound them a few times at home.

 Q?
 How much video can be burned onto a DVD?
 We can burn up to 2 hours of video and audio to one DVD-R.

 Q?
 Can chapters be added to the DVD?
 Yes, there is an additional charge due to increased labor time.

 Q?
 Can tapes be combined on to one DVD?
 Yes, just let us know you want them combined.

 Q?
 What if my tape has more than 2 hours on it?
 The tape will be broken up into several DVDS of close-to 2 hours each and charged accordingly as additional tapes.

 Q?
 Do you label the finished DVD?
 Yes, we print directly on special inkjet printable DVDs the basic title information from what is written on the videotape.

 Q?
 Can you combine photos or slides/movies with videotapes?
-No, they are all separate mediums and a separate process.
-You can always request customized editing services, but that is charged at a hourly rate for computer time.
+No, they are all separate mediums and separate processes.
+You can always request customized editing services, but that is charged at an hourly rate for computer time.